 Results Across Geographies

-You can also link Regions using Multi-Regional Input-Output Analysis (MRIO) to capture the spillover effect that one Region has on another due to the analyzed Events.
+You can also link Regions using Multi-Regional Input-Output (MRIO) to capture the spillover effect that one Region has on another due to the analyzed Events.
 MRIO avoids aggregation bias while capturing the economic effect beyond the Region where the initial effects occur.
 Remember, different stakeholders may be interested in the results at different geographies.
 MRIO will estimate the interregional linkages of trade and commuting effects across these different geographies.

 For example, if the site selection for the potential project is Illinois, the Event can be included in just the Illinois region.
 Checking the MRIO box in the upper right will allow IMPLAN to estimate the effects supported in the Indiana and Ohio economies due to the trade and commuting from the project happening in Illinois.